This is the second of two articles in a series. Click here for part one.

 As one sampling, the article analyzed California’s 53-member delegation to the U.S. House and how during the 2019-20 election cycle it alone accepted $14.6 million from 420 heavily fined parent corporations and subsidiaries.
 This averaged $278,127 per California House member, with each California House member accepting donations from an average of 11½ corporations fined $1 billion or more.

-Good news is polls show more than 80% of voters in both parties support reducing big donor and corporate influence in federal politics.
+The piece of good news is polls show more than 80% of voters in both parties support reducing big donor and corporate influence in federal politics.
 This second part examines a few of the proposed remedies.

 But make no mistake.
 Changing the system won’t happen without great determination from the voting public.
 That’s because as long as size of a candidate’s war chest is a factor in elections, incumbents won’t readily disarm.
 This is because as much as they may detest fundraising, they know they have a proven facility for it and thus an inherent advantage over most opponents.
+Further, the ever-growing political industrial complex needs ever greater funds to feed itself, and like the killer plant in Little Shop of Horrors, if not fed, it will turn on those who oversaw its growth.

 While any attempt to strengthen campaign finance regulations is welcome, the campaign finance elements of H.R.
 1 are incredibly modest and would not change the current major influence of heavily fined corporations.